Zelensky Says Allies Should Work on ‘Format’ for Any Talks With Russia

 “I think we should focus on this today,” he said.

-Russian leader Vladimir Putin earlier this week said he was ready for talks with US President Donald Trump on Ukraine, praising him as a “smart” leader who might have prevented the conflict from starting in February 2022.
+President Vladimir Putin earlier this week said he was ready for talks with US counterpart Donald Trump on Ukraine, praising him as a “smart” leader who might have prevented the conflict from starting in February 2022.

 Putin did not say when talks could take place, and the Kremlin said earlier it was still waiting for “signals” from Washington, despite Trump announcing Thursday he was willing to meet Putin “immediately.”